ericjfenton/calculator/README.md

 22. Entry of "1234567" displays 1,234,567.
 Fail
 23. Entry of decimal displays in output area.
 Fail
 24. Second entry of decimal is ignored.
 Fail
 25. Entry of operators second time in a row is ignored.
-Fail
+Passed
 26. Entry of equals without two operands and operator is ignored.
 Fail